Hullow/42/Fdf/Journal-Fdf.md

 - Renamed files
 - Issue with ft_printf on MacOS: replace with printf (careful to replace printf with ft_printf before handing in project!)
 - Working on line drawing: blocked though.
 Discussion with Damian: try checking your line filling algorithm without the projection, i.e. flat from the top, just the grid with no altitude => yes !! right, I can see the algo's issues !
 Damian also advises to check flood fil algo (google it with "fdf").
 Idea: multiply distance between each grid point by a given factor, then use projection.
 Managed to fill the grid almost 100%, except for first "vertical" line on grid (0, 0) to (1, 0) in grid position notation (i.e. top left)
 - Problem: doesn't work after projection.
-Maybe a better approach is space points, then projection.
+Maybe a better approach is space points, then projection. => used the "size" approach and removed zoom => boom something works.
+- Center points works well, what I need to remove is the zoom

 To do: